riatelab/maptiles/README.md

 All maps available through `maptiles` are offered freely by various providers.
-The only counterpart from the user is to properly display an attribution text on the maps. `get_credit()` displays a short credit text to add on each map using the downloaded tiles.
+The only counterpart from the user is to properly display an attribution text on the maps. `get_credit()` displays a short attribution text to add on each map using the downloaded tiles.

 ## Background